 During World War II, battlefronts existed in the traditional sense throughout the globe--on Pacific islands, in the China-Burma-India Theater, in Northern Africa, and throughout Europe.
-But Americans recognized that a battlefront existed, too, on what was know as “the Home Front.”
+But Americans recognized that a battlefront existed, too, on what was known as “the Home Front.”
 The government enlisted everyone as “soldiers” to galvanize the nation in an effort to insure eventual victory in a costly two-front war.
 Men, women, and even children accepted this recruitment with very little protest.
 The Japanese attack at Pearl Harbor unified the nation more than any other time in its history.
 In Marion Stegeman Hodgson’s memoir of the war years, she testified to the special time in which she had lived--“Nothing in my lifetime before or since has united our country like the attack on Pearl Harbor.”
 If those born after 1945 read stories from the Home Front, they will find an America very different from the one of later decades.
 In particular, during the Korean War, the Vietnam War, the Persian Gulf War, and the recent War against Terrorism, Americans on the whole displayed few of the traits that distinguish the World War II generation.

 Commitment to the war effort, a sense of community, and a willingness to sacrifice dominated the national culture during the war.
 These traits set the early 1940s apart from other eras.
 One woman in New Mexico, Mrs. Anna Williams, displayed these characteristics just two and a half months into World War II in a letter dated February 26, 1942.
 Writing to a family friend for guidance as to how best she could help in the war, Anna observed, “I am more than willing to do my part regardless of where or when and feel it my duty same as our boys and men folks to serve, this is everybody’s war until our victory…” Her response to the war, like millions of others on the Home Front, emanated from a deeply felt patriotism.
 In World War II, Anna and others listened with reverence to Kate Smith sing God Bless America, a song that many members of later generations snickered at.

 A national commitment to the war could be seen throughout the country.
-Twelve million Americans, about ten percent of the population, entered the military for “the duration plus six months.”
+Sixteen million Americans, about ten percent of the population, entered the military for “the duration plus six months.”
 But it was not only the military that mobilized.
 The entire nation did.
 No longer would production lines make consumer items such as vacuum cleaners, washing machines, or refrigerators.
 Instead, factories produced only the arms of war, such as guns, jeeps, and military planes.
 In his 1944 memoir Damned to Glory Colonel Robert L. Scott, a pilot who flew some of those planes, identified those who worked in factories as “skilled soldiers on the production line.”
 And those soldiers could be single or married women working in jobs traditionally held by men.
 In a similar vein, one could also define farmers as “soldiers.”
 They produced crops to feed Americans at home, men in the armed forces fighting abroad, civilians in Allied nations, and those liberated in countries that the Axis powers had controlled.
 A 1944 government documentary entitled America’s Hidden Weapon recognized food production as another type of war material.

 In December of 1941, some of those food producers in a Nebraskan town made a commitment to those who were in the military.
 Reporter Bob Greene detailed the story of the North Plate Canteen in his 2002 book, Once Upon a Town.
 The people of North Platte and surrounding communities decided to meet every troop train that passed through their town, regardless of the hour.
 If soldiers could not disembark, townspeople went onto the train.
 With arms holding gifts such as baked goods, sandwiches, and magazines, these Nebraskans met an estimated six million men in uniform over the course of the war.
 This small community opened its hearts to those in uniform.
 It did not matter to the people of North Platte that these were not their sons in the biological sense.
 They felt that the young men going off to war were their sons in a symbolic sense.